hunterwilhelm/p_limit/README.md

     limit(() => fetchSomething('bar')),
     limit(() => doSomething())
   ];
-  // Only one promise is run at once final results = await Future.wait(input);
+  // Only one future is run at once final results = await Future.wait(input);
   print(results);
 }